dakyneko/DakyModsCVR/ActionMenu/README.md

 ## Usage

 By default the Action Menu can be opened:
-- In Desktop by holding `Tab`.
+- In Desktop by pressing e.
+The key is configurable in a MelonPreference.
-- In VR by holding the left menu button (the Quick Menu button),
+- In VR, you have to assign a button on your controller in SteamVR Binding to "Open Action Menu".
+To do so, open SteamVR dashboard in VR, open your settings and look for your controller bindings, pick a controller button, assign a press or double press to the action menu.

 There is an option to swap the short press for the Action Menu.
 Currently the menu is left-handed only but support for both hands may appear soon.